Victorcatteau/influencer_optimization/README.md

 Graph/Network optimization over contagion with submodular functions.
 We provide an introductory notebook to the problem, and a class for optimization with an example for a facebook social network, with a SAR contagion model

 ### Report Folder
-Find the presentation of this project and theoretical introduction to network optimization
+Final report summarizing the project.

-### References
+### Referencesunderstanding
-Scientific papers helping understanding the project
+Scientific documentation for the project

 ### network_optimizer.py
 Class of optimizer which takes in input a graph, and the parameter of the contagion.
 You must precise the submodular function into the method $greedy_submodular(self, fun=None, cost_fun=None, budget=0.12, r=1, lazy=False)$